In this article, we will take a look at some of the best 2-person fishing kayaks.

 In my opinion, even if fishing solo I prefer a 2 person kayak.
-When fishing solo it gives you extra space for more gear, and more standing room.
+When fishing solo it gives you extra space for more gear and more standing room.
 And you always have the option to take a buddy or significant other out on the water with you.
 It can also handle bigger and rougher water and typically they have wider beams.

 If you’re like me and have some good old redneck ingenuity, you could also grab some ratchet straps and strap a kayak to the roof of your 2002 Toyota Camry as well.

 Kayaks are similar to canoes.
 They are much less stable than a traditional boat, and you should take safety precautions seriously.
-Life jackets are not as much of a inconvenience compared to years past and are slim and sleek, and you should consider wearing one, or at the least have one with you.
+Life jackets are not as much of an inconvenience compared to years past and are slim and sleek, and you should consider wearing one, or at the least have one with you.

 Other considerations such as a small first aid kit or even a flare gun or flares, and airhorn might be a good idea to keep in your storage as well.

-Are there Removable Kayak Racks for Trucks?
+Are There Removable Kayak Racks for Trucks?

 Many racks on the market today are removable.
-Typically, if the rack you buy doesn’t require any sort of vehicle modification or drilling, they are easily removable, which is important for many kayak anglers, as we don’t fish everyday, and we don’t always need the rack installed.
+Typically, if the rack you buy doesn’t require any sort of vehicle modification or drilling, they are easily removable, which is important for many kayak anglers, as we don’t fish every day, and we don’t always need the rack installed.

-Do all Racks Require Drilling or Vehicle Modification?
+Do All Racks Require Drilling or Vehicle Modification?

 Some racks do require drilling or vehicle modification but many anglers do not want to permanently modify their vehicle, that’s why on this list we only feature one rack that requires these modifications.

-Most racks on this list and also on the market, come with attachment options like C-clamps for bed style racks that sit above your truck bed, or simply go into your ball hitch receiver for bed extenders.
+Most racks on this list and also on the market, come with attachment options like C-clamps for bed-style racks that sit above your truck bed, or simply go into your ball hitch receiver for bed extenders.

-Is assembling a Kayak rack Easy?
+Is Assembling a Kayak Rack Easy?

 Temporary and removable racks are very easy to install and uninstall from your vehicle, especially bed extensions that fit into your hitch receiver, these can be installed in a matter of minutes.

-Racks that sit above the bed of your truck may take a little more time and effort simply due to the fact that it’s larger, and has a few more parts to fit together, but again, its still easy to do.
+Racks that sit above the bed of your truck may take a little more time and effort simply due to the fact that it’s larger and has a few more parts to fit together, but again, it’s still easy to do.

 There are a decent amount of options out there for the best 2-person fishing kayaks available today, and depending on what you want and what you can afford, you will find something to suit your kayak fishing needs.
 Be sure to take safety into consideration, and whether you want to have options for certain accessories.